Science Bar: “The Connection Between Humans and Nature: A Story of Cultures”

-This event has passed!
+This event has already taken place!

 Saturday, June 3, 2017, from 6:00 p.m. to 7:30 p.m.

-Montpellier Botanical Garden (near the Martin greenhouse)
+Montpellier Botanical Garden (near the Martin Greenhouse)

-Daniel Vallauri (Doctor of Ecology)
+Daniel Vallauri (Ph.D. in Ecology)

-This fifteenth edition is themed "Sharing in the Garden": sharing spaces for gardening, seeds, or plants, but also sharing knowledge, moments of pleasure, and discovery.
+The theme of this fifteenth edition is “Sharing in the Garden”: sharing spaces for gardening, seeds, and plants, as well as knowledge, moments of joy, and new discoveries.

 - Guillaume Bagnolini

-PhD student in philosophy of science;
+PhD candidate in the philosophy of science;

 Founder of Cosciences;

-Deputy Director of the Center for Contemporary Ethics. - Stéphanie Carrière
+Associate Director of the Center for Contemporary Ethics. - Stéphanie Carrière

 Lecturer in Contemporary Philosophy at Paul-Valéry-Montpellier University (Department of Philosophy);